Officials and Scholars Working Together

 The Scottish Policy and Research Exchange supports researchers and officials as they seek smart solutions to policy challenges.
 It is a network of professionals working together to deliver evidence-informed policy in practice.

 SPRE helps researchers and policymakers to collaborate more effectively.
-We aim to expand the evidence base and range of expert voices available to the policy community and to help scholars – especially within the social sciences – to maximise the impact of their research.
+We aim to expand the evidence base and range of expert voices available to the policy community and to help scholars – especially but not exclusively within the social sciences – to maximise the impact of their research.
 Our activities fall into three broad categories:

 - Training and mentoring opportunities delivered in conjunction with partners